-Many cruise lines now offer a discounted package for a select number of nights of specialty dining.
-This can be a great way to enjoy several restaurants and save a few dollars per meal.
+Many cruise lines now offer a discounted dining package for a select number of nights.
+This can be a great way to enjoy several specialty restaurants and save a few dollars per meal.

 If you choose to eat at a specialty restaurant for dinner, it’s a good idea to make reservations as soon as possible, as the most popular slots can fill up quickly.

 Sometimes, specialty restaurants offer complimentary breakfast or lunch on select days.
 Be sure to check your cruise planner!
 Often there’s a theme to the meal (like BBQ or a British pub lunch), so it can be fun to try something new in more elegant surroundings, for free!

 If your stateroom has a balcony or verandah, a few cruise lines also offer balcony dining with your own dedicated waitstaff for an additional charge.

 Read more: Ultimate Balcony Dining on Princess Cruises

 6. À la carte items mean extra charges you might not realize

 Some food offerings outside of set-price specialty restaurants may come with an added charge.
 For example, Gelato on Princess (premium Italian ice cream), Raw on 5 on Celebrity (sushi, oysters, lobster rolls), and Izumi on Royal Caribbean (sushi and sashimi) all charge by the item.